CSV / PDF Importing

 Apply Rules will run your Rules against the transactions you import.
 Skip Duplicates will ensure that the same transaction will not be imported twice.
 We determine two transactions to be the same if the date, payee name, and amount all match exact.

 Finally, you can choose to save your configuration.
-We will then remember your settings whenever you upload CSV files for this asset and you can skip steps 2 and 3!
+We will then remember your settings whenever you upload files for the same asset, letting you skip steps 2 and 3 of the import process!

 Step 4: Review Transactions